shahgauravraj/first_app/README.md

 ## What's this app?

 This is a very basic Quiz App build using flutter and dart having a very simple UI without many widgets.
-After you run this app, there are a bunch of questions displayed along with some related options to choose from and once you make a choice, other questions appear in series.
-Once you've answered all of them, based on your performance, a score is displayed immediately.
+After you run this app, there are a bunch of questions that are displayed, one after another, each one having four options to choose from and once you make a choice, next question appears.
+When you're done, based on your performance, a score is displayed immediately.

 ## Getting Started